GNOME/gnome-builder/CONTRIBUTING.md

 ### Be explicit about ownership transfers

-Since `GLib 2.44`, we've had helpful macros and functions to be explit about ownership transfers.
+Since `GLib 2.44`, we've had helpful macros and functions to be explicit about ownership transfers.
 Please use them as it drastically saves time when tracking down memory leaks.

 These include: